smaerdlatigid/LatentMotion-VFX/README.md

 ![](latentmotion1.gif)

 A dance is choreographed by sampling the latent space with a time varying Lissajous curve.
-Audio reactive VFX are created with Unity 3D

 ![](latentmotion2.gif)